truefoundry/truefoundry-docs/deployment/service/docker.md

 {% tabs %}
 {% tab title="Deploying using python API" %}

+* Here we will use the `Service` class from servicefoundry library to define and deploy the service.

-Here we will use the `DockerFileBuild` class from servicefoundry to indicate that this is a dockerized application.
+* Here we will use the `DockerFileBuild` class from servicefoundry to indicate that this is a dockerized application.
+Learn more about our [build process here](../concepts/build.md).

+* We need to expose the port `8080`.

 **File Structure:**